 The Inn’s gracious and relaxed atmosphere allows guests the sense of being in a private home rather than a lodging establishment.
 The staff’s extraordinary attention to detail creates a comfortable and serene stay.

 An honor bar is open throughout the day, along with fresh fruit, mixed nuts, soft drinks, beer and wine, port and home baked cookies, ice cream sundaes, popcorn, coffee, teas and cocoa.
 The Inn serves a hearty breakfast each morning and offers a seasonal lunch menu designed by the company’s Executive Chef, Matthew Alleshouse.
-Lunch is open to the public on a limited basis.
-Plans are being made to offer a High Tea and in the evening, heavy appetizers are served by your evening hostess.
+Every evening a great selection of appetizers are served and paired with wines from all over the world.

 A complimentary shuttle to and from the landing will be provided.
 You’re welcome to enjoy your own golf cart from check-in to check-out.
 All of the foregoing is included in the price of the accommodations.